mde/ejs/tutorial.md

 -   `--workers`, `-w`: Number of workers to use (default: 1)
 -   `--debug`, `-d`: Sets the log level to output debug messages to console
+-   `--swig`: When generating views, use Swig templates(Default:
+    EJS)
 -   `--jade`, `-j`: When generating views, use Jade templates(Default:
     EJS)
 -   `--handle`, `-H`: When generating views, use Handlebars